sourcegraph/sourcegraph-public-snapshot/doc/admin/executors/native_execution.md

 ## Enable

-Native Server-Side Batch Changes is configured using a feature flag.
+Native Execution is configured using a feature flag.
 To enable it,

 1. Go to **Site admin**
 2. Under **Configuration** select **Feature flags**